QML: Basic syntax

-Note that an id must begin with a lower-case letter or an underscore, and cannot contain characters other than letters, digits and underscores.
+An id must begin with a lower-case letter or an underscore, and can contain no characters other than letters, digits, and underscores.

 Property bindings

 A property binding specifies the value of a property in a declarative way.
 The property value is automatically updated if the other properties or data values change, following the reactive programming paradigm.

 Property bindings are created implicitly in QML whenever a property is assigned a JavaScript expression.
 The following QML uses two property bindings to connect the size of the rectangle to that of otherItem.